 Serverless Architecture, also known as serverless computing, has garnered significant attention in recent years due to its agility, flexibility, and cost-effectiveness.

-The global serverless architecture market size is slated to expand at ~25.70% CAGR between 2023 and 2035.
-The market is poised to garner a revenue of USD 193.42 billion by the end of 2035, up from a revenue of ~USD 12.43 billion in the year 2022.
+The global serverless architecture market is projected to grow at a ~25.70% CAGR from 2023 to 2035.
+The market is poised to generate revenue of USD 193.42 billion by the end of 2035, up from USD 12.43 billion in 2022.

 But what does this term mean?
 How does it specifically benefit developers?
 Most importantly, where is it best suited for enterprise applications?